Overview of figure generation using the Illustration Editor

 1. Click Layout in the Illustration navigation bar

 4. To display channels by Table 1, select channels as the dimension from the middle dropdown.
-If you followed the preceding steps, channels should currently be in the Table 1 position.
-Click “2 of 24,” to choose which channels to display.
-If channels appear in different panels, you can select only the channels that are in the same panel by clicking on that Panel on the right-hand side of any of the channels that appear in that panel.
+If you followed the preceding steps, channels should currently be in Table 1 position.
+Click 2 of 24 to choose which channels to display.
+If channels appear in different panels, you can filter out the channels belonging to the same panel.
+To do so, click on the panel name on the right-hand side of the channel list.
 You can also search for the panel name in the search box.

-(Top, Layout settings menu highlighted to indicate where to access the channel selection menu.
-Bottom, Channels selection menu to select X axis channels )
+(Left, Layout settings menu highlighted to indicate where to access the channel selection menu.
+Right, Channels selection menu to select X axis channels.)

 To configure this layout from a new illustration using the Layout Preview menu: